 Choosing a shed style can often be very difficult.
 One must think about their needs and uses for the Shed before purchasing a certain style.
 Something to consider when choosing a certain style is also your current budget.

-Our most economical storage unit is a low wall barn.
-Although it’s less expensive it also has less storage room.
-A more expensive storage building such as a lofted barn with two windows has a lot more storage space above and below.
-These bigger shed sizes could be used for multiple purposes even running your own business.
+Our most economical storage unit is a low-wall barn.
+Although it’s less expensive, it also has less storage room.
+A more expensive storage building, such as a lofted barn with two windows, has much more storage space above and below.
+These bigger shed sizes could be used for multiple purposes, even running your own business.
 The shed style that will be right for you will depend on what you plan on using your Shed for.
 Visit our website to view all our styles and download the catalog to get the prices and custom options available.

-When it comes to choosing the siding for a storage unit, there are usually three materials options; Wood, Metal or Plastic (vinyl).
+When it comes to choosing the siding for a storage unit, there are usually three material options; Wood, Metal, or Plastic (vinyl).

-However, something to consider is that metal shed material will corrode if their paint or protective coating is scratched or damaged.
+However, something to consider is that metal shed material will corrode if its paint or protective coating is scratched or damaged.
 Also, metal doors and other parts will wear over time.
-Generally speaking, plastic sheds require the least amount of maintenance of all the material types.
-Something to consider with plastic sheds though is that they will suffer from poor wind conditions even though it is built well to protect against rain, ice, and snow.
+Generally speaking, plastic sheds require the least amount of maintenance of all material types.
+Something to consider with plastic sheds is that they will suffer from poor wind conditions even though they are built well to protect against rain, ice, and snow.

 Customize Your Building

 Let us help you protect your valuables with a quality-built storage unit.
-Check out our catalog for more shed sizes, styles and options and view prices for your ideal shed.
+Check out our catalog for more shed sizes, styles, and options and view prices for your ideal shed.
 Also, we now have a 3-D builder to make it easier for you to customize and build your own unique shed.
 You can easily request a quote and make your dream shed a reality.
-Open 3D Builder